ONLYOFFICE/docspace-api-sdk-csharp/docs/PeopleProfilesApi.md

 <a id="getprofilebyemail"></a>
 # **GetProfileByEmail**
-> EmployeeFullWrapper GetProfileByEmail (string? email = null, string? culture = null)
+> EmployeeFullWrapper GetProfileByEmail (string? email = null, string? encemail = null, string? culture = null)

 Returns the detailed information about a profile of the user with the email specified in the request.